extradopesociety/extradopesociety/README.md

 - 👋 Hi, I’m @extradopesociety
-- 👀 I’m interested in building on the xrpl and tron ecosystem
+- 👀 I’m interested in building on the xrpl and flr ecosystem
 - 🌱 I’m currently learning basic html/html5 and css through freecodecamp, & swift through playgrounds
 - 💞️ I’m looking to collaborate on new developements in the cryptospace
 - 📫 How to reach me extradopesociety@gmail.com